 A domestic worker performs child care, household tasks, and/or upkeep of a home or surrounding yard on a regular basis in return for wages or other benefits.
-If you use the services of a domestic worker, you generally must fill out Form I-9 for the domestic worker except in some instances.
+If you use the services of a domestic worker, you generally must complete Form I-9, Employment Eligibility Verification, for the domestic worker except in some instances.

-You do not need to complete Form I-9 if the domestic worker is:
+You do not need to complete a Form I-9 for the domestic worker if they are:

-Employed by a domestic service company (e.g., maid service) or agency employing temporary domestic workers
+- Employed by a domestic service company (for example a maid service) or agency employing temporary domestic workers.

-Regardless of who fills out Form I-9, employers or persons using contract services must not continue to employ or use the services of a domestic worker knowing the person is not authorized to work in the United States.
+Regardless of who completes Form I-9, employers or persons using contract services must not employ or use the services of a domestic worker knowing that person is not authorized to work in the U.S.